De Laval Nozzle Optimization & Thrust Analysis

 Reflections & Modern Re-Analysis

-- Historical Context: This project taught me that engineering is a compromise between parameters like weight, mechanical strength, and performance.
+- Historical Context: This is the first project that I started from scratch.
+This project taught me that engineering is a compromise between parameters like weight, mechanical strength, and performance.

 - The Lesson of 15°: My results corroborated professional findings that exit angles near \(15^{\circ}\) optimize the conversion of subsonic to supersonic flow while minimizing turbulence.

-- Current Goal: I am currently re-processing this 2022 dataset using Savitzky-Golay Filter to replace the original linear approximations.
+- Current Goal: Previously, I only processed data with medium values and line of best fit.
+I am currently re-processing this 2022 dataset using Savitzky-Golay Filter to replace the original linear approximations.
+Version 2026 coming up soon!

-- Growth: Moving from 10th-grade "basic" C++ to my current work at USC RPL reflects a shift from empirical "guessing" to high-fidelity numerical simulation.
+- Growth: Moving from 10th-grade "basic" Excel data processing to my current work at USC RPL reflects a shift from empirical "guessing" to high-fidelity numerical simulation.